kaspth/active_record-associated_object/README.md

 end
 ```

+### Use the generator to help write Associated Objects

+To set up the `Post::Publisher` from above, you can call `bin/rails generate associated Post::Publisher`.

+See `bin/rails generate associated --help` for more info.

 ### Forwarding callbacks onto the associated object

 To further help illustrate how your collaborator Associated Objects interact with your domain model, you can forward callbacks.